Field-angle-resolved landscape of non-Fermi-liquid behavior in the quasi-kagome Kondo Lattice CeRhSn: Results

-Figures~\textbf{4a} and \textbf{4b} show the temperature dependence of $C/T$ at various fields for $\phi_H=0^\circ$ and $90^\circ$, respectively.
-The NFL behavior, i.e., increase of $C(T)/T$ on cooling, can be clearly seen in zero field.
-Under an in-plane magnetic field of larger than 4~T (above $H_{\rm m}$) or fields along the $c$ axis, the low-temperature $C(T)/T$ is nearly independent of temperature and likely in the FL regime; a weak upturn originates from the nuclear contribution.
-In sharp contrast to the previous observation of the strong suppression in $C(T)/T$ under 2~T,\cite{Tokiwa2015SA} the NFL behavior remains at least up to 2~T for $H \parallel a$.
-In this NFL regime, the low-temperature $C(T)/T$ can be fitted well using a power-law function, $f(T)=\alpha T^{-n}+\gamma_0$.
-The parameters obtained by the fits are summarized in Table~\textbf{1}.
+Under an exact in-plane magnetic field [Fig.~\ref{CT}(a)], the low-temperature upturn in $C(T)/T$ is rather robust at least up to 2~T, in sharp contrast to the previous observation.\cite{Tokiwa2015SA} This upturn can be characterized by the power-law fit using the function, $f(T)=\alpha T^{-n}+\gamma_0$.
+The parameters obtained by the fits are summarized in Table~\ref{Table}.
 With increasing $H$ from 0 to 1~T, the exponent $n$ changes drastically from $n \approx 1.5$ to $n \approx 1.0$.
-However, it is nearly unchanged in the entropy-plateau regime ($n \approx 1.0$ for $1\ {\rm T} \le \mu_0H \le 2$~T).
-For $\mu_0H\ge3$~T, the fit with $n \approx 1.0$ is not successful because of the breakdown of the NFL state.
+However, it is nearly unchanged in the entropy-plateau regime ($n \approx 1.0$ for $1\ {\rm T} \lesssim \mu_0H \lesssim 2$~T).
+For $\mu_0H\gtrsim3$~T, the fit with $n \approx 1.0$ is not successful because of the appearance of the peak structure.
+At 5~T, $C(T)/T$ in $H \parallel a$ exhibits the FL-like behavior below 0.2~K, although it remains to show a peak around 0.5~K and the enhancement of $C(T)/T$ around 1~K remains rigid.

-One may suspect that the NFL behavior in $C(T)/T$ is incompatible with the FL-like behavior in $M(T)$ for $H \parallel a$.
-However, the plateau in $C(H)/T$ around 2~T (Fig.~\textbf{3a}) is consistent with the temperature-independent magnetization (inset of Fig.~\textbf{1a}), satisfying the thermodynamic Maxwell relation $\partial (C/T) / \partial H=\partial^2 M/\partial T^2$.
-These contrasting temperature responses of $M(T)$ and $C(T)/T$, similar to the recent observations in Ni-doped CeCoIn$_5$,\cite{Yokoyama2019PRB} indicate that QC is coupled to spin fluctuations along the $c$ axis, which do not affect the in-plane magnetization directly.
+One may suspect that the low-temperature upturn in $C(T)/T$ at 2~T is incompatible with the FL-like behavior in $M(T)$ for $H \parallel a$.
+However, the plateau in $C(H)/T$ around 2~T [Fig.~\ref{Field}(a)] is consistent with the temperature-independent magnetization [inset of Fig.~\ref{MH}(a)], satisfying the thermodynamic Maxwell relation $\partial (C/T) / \partial H=\partial^2 M/\partial T^2$.
+These contrasting temperature responses of $M(T)$ and $C(T)/T$, similar to the recent observations in Ni-doped CeCoIn$_5$,\cite{Yokoyama2019PRB} indicate that the NFL nature is coupled to spin fluctuations along the $c$ axis, which do not affect the in-plane magnetization directly.